leejoonli/code-every-day/log.md

 ## Thoughts

-Practed using React router v6.4 and it has some small cool differences to the verion that I learned during General Assembly.
+Practiced using React router v6.4 and it has some small cool differences to the verion that I learned during General Assembly.
 Haven't practiced using the loader function yet and haven't gone through all of the documentation yet but will continue to do so.

+# Day 233 (1/5/2023)

+## React

+Practiced MongoDB.

+## Thoughts

+Practiced MongoDB.
+Set up a basic controller and model to follow the tax application.
+A SQL database seems like a better choice for this kind of application since the structure is pretty much the same and won't deviate much later.
+Had trouble with Postman but it was because I didn't check the headers.